-Many shy away from making a Beef Wellington as it has a reputation for being difficult.
+Many shy away from making a Beef Wellington, as it has a reputation for being difficult.
 This recipe shows that it isn't.
 It is a tried and tested recipe, and it works.
-Just follow the recipes and you will be amazed at the results.
+Just follow the steps, and you will be amazed at the results.

-This Classic Beef Wellington Recipe comes courtesy of Angela Boggiano from her book Pies and is a truly classic British recipe.
+This classic Beef Wellington recipe comes courtesy of Angela Boggiano from her book Pie and is a truly classic British recipe.

 - 1 onion (peeled and finely chopped)